Hey, you can stop worrying if you’ve been experiencing swollen hands and fingers after running even if you have diabetes.

 Solutions

-Wearing light gloves may provide relief.
-If that doesn’t work or it’s too hot to wear gloves, then you may want to keep your hands in a loose fist while exercising.
+If using gloves isn’t feasible or if it’s too hot to wear them, you can try keeping your hands in a loose fist while exercising.

-This will help minimize the stiffness that sometimes accompanies the swelling.
+This simple adjustment can help minimize the stiffness that sometimes accompanies swelling and improve your comfort during physical activities.

-You may also experience this symptoms only when you’re running, hiking or walking outdoors.
+You might notice this symptom particularly when running, hiking or walking outdoors.